 This website allows you to create free animated images.

-With Gliffy you can create attractive and professional graphic organizers like Venn diagrams and flow charts.
+Create attractive and professional graphic organizers like Venn diagrams and flow charts.
 To receive full access to their services, you have to pay for it.
+Free to use and export files.

 Create, share and collaboratively edit documents using a Google account.